1. Per Iniziare

-It also shows you which remote branches on the server you don’t yet have, which remote branches you have that have been removed from the server, and multiple local branches that are able to merge automatically with their remote-tracking branch when you run
+It also shows you which remote branches on the server you don’t yet have, which remote branches you have that have been removed from the server, and multiple branches that are automatically merged when you run

 git remote rename to change a remote’s shortname.

 For instance, if you want to rename

 $ git remote rename pb paul $ git remote origin paul

 It’s worth mentioning that this changes your remote branch names, too.